RamSailopal/datahub-yottadb/README.md

     ^META("yottadb.text_data.test","Name")="*1*Name of patient*StringType*String()*0***"
     ^META("yottadb.text_data.test","Sex")="*1*Sex of patient*StringType*String()*0***"

-The function call **D PROC^meta("yottadb.text_data.test")** will process the META global into a JSON format and then send it to the datahub gms. **yottadb.text_data.test** is the name of the data set as show in data hub.
+The function call **D PROC^meta("yottadb.text_data.test")** will process the META global into a JSON format and then send it to the datahub gms. **yottadb.text_data.test** is the name of the data set as shown in data hub.

 **Address, Age, ID, Name and Sex** reference the datahub fields.